 Web Broker Job Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics, securities, commodities and financial service sales agents in general were expected to see 10% growth in employment between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics, securities, commodities and financial service sales agents in general were expected to see an average employment growth of 4% growth between 2018 and 2028.
 This employment growth is faster than average when compared to other careers.
 However, keen competition is expected due to the number of applicants exceeding the number of open positions.
-The median annual salary of securities, commodities and financial services sales agents, which includes web brokers, was $71,550 in 2015.
+The median annual salary of securities, commodities and financial services sales agents, which includes web brokers, was $64,120 in 2018.